rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 Once the original queues are empty (or nearly empty if you do not require full message ordering), the producers should be stopped and reconfigured to use the new queue declarations and virtual host like the consumers, and restarted.
 Federated exchanges in the old virtual host should also be stopped and equivalent exchanges should be added in the new virtual host.
 The original queues can be removed once they are empty and no messages are passing through them.

-Under sufficient system, load messages from the old virtual host will not be picked up.
+Under sufficient system load, messages from the old virtual host will not be picked up.
 If message ordering is important, then ordering should be completed in these steps: stop producers, shovel remaining messages to the new virtual host, and start consumers on the new virtual host.